jasonamyers/pycon-2017-serverless-pipelines/presentation.md

 - Function Deployment
 - Infrastructure as code via Terraform

 ^ Apex.
 This isn't a slam to the other tools it's just a personal preference.
 I like the way Apex handle multiple environments by separating the configuration and infrastructure from the code.
-I like the way it performs the function deployment with simple commands that take environments as arguments, and finally i like that I can use terraform to build the infrastructure components I need to support my lambda functions all in one tool.
+I like the way it performs the function deployment with memorable  commands that take environments as arguments, and finally i like that I can use terraform to build the infrastructure components I need to support my lambda functions all in one tool.

 ---
 # Project Structure